Judy Finnigan

 Judith Adele Finnigan (born 16 May 1948) is an English television presenter and writer.
 She co-presented ITV's This Morning (1988–2001, 2019–2020) and the Channel 4 chat show, Richard & Judy (2001–2008) alongside her husband Richard Madeley.
 Her debut novel Eloise, published in 2012, was a Sunday Times bestseller.
 Her second novel, I Do Not Sleep, was published in 2015.

 Early life

 Finnigan was born in Newton Heath, Manchester, on 16 May 1948.
-The second of three children, she has two brothers: Callum, who is older and Roger, who is younger.
+The second of three children, she has two brothers.
 Finnigan attended the local Briscoe Lane Primary School.
 Finnigan then went on to attend Manchester High School for Girls, an independent school in the city, and later studied English and Drama at the University of Bristol.

 Career

 In 1971, Finnigan joined Granada Television as a researcher and in 1974, she moved to Anglia Television in Norwich to become the first female reporter on the About Anglia news team.
 In 1980, Finnigan returned to Granada in Manchester, working on a range of programmes including Flying Start (with Anthony Wilson), Granada Reports and Scramble.